hubertchoo/hubertchoo.github.io/content/posts/latches_and_flipflops/index.md

 ## Latches and Flip-Flops

+A latch or flip flop in digital electronics is a circuit with two stable states that can be used to store binary data.
+The stored data can be changed by applying varying inputs.

 Latches are basic storage elements that operate with signal levels (rather than signal transitions).
 Latches are useful for the design of the asynchronous sequential circuit.

-Latches controlled by a clock transition are flip-flops.
-Flip-flops are useful for the design of synchronous sequential circuits.
+A latch is level-triggered, while a flip flop is edge-triggered.
+Flip-flops are useful for the design of synchronous sequential circuits as they can be triggered by a clock edge.

 ### Latches
-There are two kinds of latches:
+There are various kinds of latches:
 1. Set-Reset (S-R) Latch
+2. J-K Latch
-2. Data (D) Latch
+3. Data (D) Latch
+4. Toggle (T) Latch

 #### S-R Latch
 The S-R Latch is implemented using two inputs: S (Set) and R (Reset).
 The S input sets the output to 1, while the R input resets the output to 0.
 When both S and R are at 1, the latch is said to be in an “undefined” state.